Zeus-Eternal/AI-Karen/README.md

 - A simple intent engine and plugin router.
 - Example plugins (hello world, desktop agent, TUI fallback).
 - Vector-based memory with embeddings and an in-memory Milvus client.
-- Soft reasoning engine storing and querying memories.
+- Soft reasoning engine with TTL pruning and recency-weighted queries.
 - Basic FastAPI application with chat, store, search and metrics endpoints.
 - Streamlit admin pages for chat, dashboard and memory matrix.